 Everything You Need To Know About The New Amazon Virtual Product Bundle Tool

-This is a hot trending topic in the Amazon interwebs lately.
-I wanted to give everyone a heads-up on what we know so far about the Amazon “Virtual Product Bundles” tool, and offer you a step-by-step guide on how to set up your first bundle with it.
+Amazon virtual bundling has been a hot trending topic in the Amazon interwebs lately.
+I wanted to give everyone a heads-up on what we know so far about the Amazon “Virtual Product Bundles” tool, and offer you a step-by-step guide on how to set up your first virtual product bundle.

 OK, What Does It Do?

 This is how Amazon describes what the tool does:

 “The Virtual Product Bundles tool for FBA lets brand owners create ‘virtual’ bundles made up of two to five complementary ASINs which are purchased together from a single detail page.
 A bundled ASIN allows brand owners to offer bundles without packaging items together or changing FBA inbound inventory.”

 For example, let’s say an Amazon seller had a wooden egg tray as one ASIN for your brand, and a wooden salad bowl as another ASIN.
 This tool allows them to make a separate ASIN that is basically a package deal of both of those items.
 If a customer lands on that page and purchases it, Amazon is shipping those two items from your inventory.
 Previously, If you had wanted to sell those two products on the same ASIN, it would have required that you have a separate product with both of them packaged together, and separately send the individual products to Amazon.

 Let’s talk about the advantages.
 First of all, as mentioned above, creating an Amazon virtual bundle allows you to make combinations of your products without having to send in prepackaged, separate inventory to Amazon.
 Not to mention that you don’t have to create a new UPC for the bundles.